^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-• At type I, the tone of the walls and the form of the esophagus are preserved.
+• In type I, the tone of the walls and the shape of the esophagus are preserved.

-• At type II, the tone of the esophagus walls is lost, it is crooked and greatly enlarged.
+• In type II, the tone of the esophagus walls is lost, it is curved and significantly widened.

-There is no unified classification of achalasia of cardia.
-Most gastroenterologists classify achalasia of cardia in stages, depending on the severity of clinical manifestations and the presence of complications.
-We give one of the classifications in the presentation of Ts.
+There is no single classification of achalasia cardia.
+Most gastroenterologists classify achalasia cardia by stages depending on the severity of clinical manifestations and the presence of complications.
+Here is one of the classifications as presented by Ts.
 G. Masevich (1995).

-• Stage I (functional) - a temporary disruption of the passage of food through the cardiac section of the esophagus by stopping the relaxation of the lower esophageal sphincter during swallowing and some increase in its tone.
-Expansion of the esophagus is not yet, because the delay in food in it is short-lived.
+• Stage I (functional) - temporary disruption of food passage through the cardiac section of the esophagus due to the cessation of relaxation of the lower esophageal sphincter during swallowing and some increase in its tone.
+There is no expansion of the esophagus yet, so food retention in it is short-lived.

-• II stage - food delay is observed for a longer time and this leads to a moderate dilatation of the esophagus.
+• Stage II - food retention is observed for a longer period of time and this leads to moderate dilation of the esophagus.

-• III stage - a stable expansion of the esophagus and its narrowing in the lower part due to cicatricial changes.
+• Stage III - stable expansion of the esophagus and its narrowing in the lower part due to cicatricial changes.

-• IV stage - a pronounced clinical picture of achalasia of the cardia, a stable expansion of the esophagus, the presence of complications - esophagitis, pereezophagitis.
+• Stage IV - pronounced clinical picture of achalasia of the cardia, stable expansion of the esophagus, presence of complications - esophagitis, periesophagitis.

 You are reporting a typo in the following text: